neonmik/Wave-Machine-Firmware/README.md

     - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.

-- Improve Settings funtionality:
+- Improve Contorls funtionality:

-    - Develop way of exporting presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
+    - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)